 The Lavaux Vineyards

 This wine region of Lavaux is a UNESCO World Heritage Site and it’s easy to see why.
 The beautiful vineyards sweep down to the Lake and the whole region is absolutely stunning.
-Lausanne has recently also been initiated into the Great Wine Capitals Network.
+Lausanne, the closest town, has recently also been initiated into the Great Wine Capitals Network.
 There are only 10 regions in the world that are included so for Lausanne, this is an incredible honour.

 It goes to show how incredible the wines that they produce really are and means that Lausanne wines can rival some of the best in the world.
 Bordeaux, Rioja, Mendoza & Porto are all included so it really is a prestigious title.

 The Lavaux vineyards which stretch from high up in the hills to the shores of Lake Geneva benefit from a kind of ‘three-fold warmth’ for ripening the grapes.
 They have the heat from the sun, the reflection of light and heat from Lake Geneva and a stored heat in the many stone walls surrounding all the vineyards which radiate heat back to the vines at night.
 This ensures perfect ripening conditions and it’s no wonder that this is the source of Switzerland’s Grand Cru wines.

 The wines grown here have such interesting characteristics.
 Due to the potency of the minerals in the soil you can get wines from neighbouring vines that taste quite different.
 The whites are typically quite minerally and light and the most renowned grape is the Chasselas.
 It’s a grape that can be traced back to having its origins in Switzerland and the Swiss are very proud of it.
 Because of its minerality and light acidity, I’m told that Chasselas is perfect for pairing with fondue!
 Sold!